J&T Express: History

 J&T, whose Chinese name means "speedy rabbit", was founded in 2015 by entrepreneurs Jet Lee, former CEO of Oppo Indonesia, and Tony Chen, who had founded the smartphone brand in 2004.

 In 2018, the company expanded into Malaysia and Vietnam; then the Philippines, Thailand and Cambodia, in 2019; Singapore and China in 2020; and the UAE, Saudi Arabia, Mexico and Egypt in 2022.
 It received Indonesian Top Brand Awards in 2018 and 2019.

 In 2019, J&T was the fourth-largest delivery company, and the eighth unicorn in Indonesia.
 As of April 2021, the company was valued by investors at US$ 8 billion.
 In December 2021, the company was ranked as the 16th-largest unicorn in the world on the Hurun Index.
 It is one of the two decacorns in Indonesia.

 In March 2021, the company launched J&T Express premium air freight, its first all-cargo aircraft.
 By November, J&T had raised an additional US$ 2.5 billion, with a valuation of US$ 20 billion and investments from Boyu Capital, Hillhouse Capital Group, Sequoia Capital China, and Tencent Holdings.
-Reports indicate that J&T is planning to go public in Hong Kong in 2022, and that CICC, Bank of America and Morgan Stanley are preparing its IPO.
+Reports indicated that J&T was planning to go public in Hong Kong in 2022, and that CICC, Bank of America and Morgan Stanley were preparing its IPO.
 In December 2021, the company acquired the logistics operations in China of rival BEST Inc. for about 6.8 billion yuan (US$ 1.1 billion).

 In early 2022, J&T expanded into Saudi Arabia and the UAE, then Latin America, with a new facility in Mexico.
 In February 2022, at LEAP, the company announced plans to build its MENA regional headquarters in Riyadh, Saudi Arabia, where it intends to construct the largest smart logistics industrial park in the region.
 That June, it expanded its network into 13 countries with the launch of J&T Express Egypt.

 In October 2023, J&T Global Express Limited, the parent company of J&T Express, listed on the Main Board of the Hong Kong Stock Exchange under the stock code 1519.
 The global offering comprised about 326.6 million shares at an offer price of HK$12.00 per share.
 The listing was reported as one of the largest initial public offerings in Hong Kong in 2023.